A Good Day at the Thrift Store – Wool Sweaters

 • Think about your inventory.
 Don’t overspend on colors you already have a ton of or on sweaters that are just so, so.
 Resist the need to buy every wool sweater you find or you will end up with bins and bins of sweaters.
 (Believe me, sweaters take up a lot of room).

-If you are not familiar with how to “felt” (shrink and tighten the fibers of your sweater), here is a link to a FREE online course that I teach.
-You’ll love it!
+If you are not familiar with how to “felt” (shrink and tighten the fibers of your sweater), here is a video tutorial you may find helpful.

 This is such a great time of the year to get out your felted sweaters and make something fun.
 If you live where it is cold right now, like I do, there are tons of things to make with felted wool.